 • 5️⃣ Fueled up with other add-ons.
 I ate fermented food, took Seed Health probiotics daily, took an EVOO shot every morning with my supplements, did back and hip stretches every AM, and foam rolled every PM

-For an expanded version of my weight-loss journey, check out this thread on X.
+For an expanded version, check out this thread on X.

 📝 Change log